 - "./data:/data"

-Start the container from within the same directory as
+Start the container from within the same directory as docker-compose.yml

-withsudo docker compose up -d
+with sudo docker compose up -d

 .
-After the image is finished being pulled from the itzg minecraft server repo, watch the logs as the server starts withsudo docker compose logs -f
+After the image is finished being pulled from the itzg minecraft server repo, watch the logs as the server starts with sudo docker compose logs -f

 If you get an error message about the “class file version” after starting the server, check this table to see which Java version corresponds to the respective class file version.
 Then adjust the Docker image tag in the setupmc.com](https://setupmc.com/java-server/) configurator accordingly.

-To stop the server, run
+To stop the server, run sudo docker compose down

-To migrate a world save file over (if applicable), copy the following files (at minimum) over from your old server (using something like
+To migrate a world save file over (if applicable), copy the following files (at minimum) over from your old server (using something like scp

 /world